Which Path? Glossary Schools Resources Donations About Us Secret of Emptiness

 The “Dark Night” and the Controversy

-This launched the Pragmatic Dharma movement - a community of practitioners who treat meditation as a trainable skill and the stage map as a working tool.
-The approach drew sharp criticism both from traditional teachers (who consider public discussion of stages counterproductive) and from clinicians (who point to the risks of intensive practice without qualified guidance).
+This gave rise to the “pragmatic Dharma” movement - a community of practitioners who treat meditation as a skill and the map of stages as a working tool.
+The approach has drawn sharp criticism from both traditional teachers (who consider public discussion of the stages counterproductive) and clinicians (who point to the risks of intensive practice without qualified guidance).

-Research supports the reality of adverse meditation effects.
-The “Varieties of Contemplative Experience” project (Brown University) has documented cases of anxiety, depersonalization, and other difficult states among practitioners across traditions.
-The question is not whether the “dark night” exists, but how to prepare for it.
+Research confirms that the adverse effects of meditation are a real phenomenon.
+The “Varieties of Contemplative Experience” project (Brown University) has documented cases of anxiety, depersonalization, and other difficult states among practitioners across various traditions.
+The question is not whether the “dark night” exists, but how to prepare for it and how to traverse it.

 How It Differs